The Bankrate promise

-The rule of 55 can benefit workers with an employer-sponsored retirement account such as a 401(k) who are looking to retire early or need access to the funds if they’ve lost their job near the end of their career.
+The rule of 55 can benefit workers who have an employer-sponsored retirement account such as a 401(k) and are looking to retire early or need access to the funds if they’ve lost their job near the end of their career.
 It can be a lifeline for those workers who need cash flow and don’t have other good alternatives.

 Here’s how the rule of 55 works and whether you should consider it using it.

 What is the rule of 55?